 It is recommended not to expend energy needlessly throughout the day.
 You need to take breaks whenever it is necessary.
 When you are at the campsite spend time lying down and relaxing in your tent.
 After that change out the trekking clothes and into your sleeping clothes.
 Eat dinner if you don’t feel like eating.
 Have a good sleep if you are not willing to sleep too.

 Acetazolamide or Diamox is a drug that is proved to prevent Kilimanjaro Altitude Sickness.
 Similarly, The drug helps to improve the acidity of the blood by acting as a diuretic and promoting urination.
 It is preventive medicine and may not cure AMS.
 Normally, it is advised to consult a doctor before using Diamox as it is a prescription medicine.

 It is also recommended that taking Diamox 2-3 days 2 weeks before departure to check if you suffer any side effects as per Climb Kilimanjaro Guide.

 It is advisable to pre-acclimatize yourself before attempting Mount Kilimanjaro; Mount Meru would be a good option for pre-acclimatization before Climbing Mount Kilimanjaro.

-Mount Kilimanjaro is the highest peak in Africa which has recorded high altitude and everyone has the question, “How To Avoid Altitude Sickness Kilimanjaro”.
-Hope the above information will answer the question and help you Climbing Mount Kilimanjaro tension free.
+However Mount Kilimanjaro is the highest peak in Africa which has recorded high altitude and everyone has the question, “How To Avoid Altitude Sickness Kilimanjaro”.
+Hope the above information will answer the question and help you Climbing Mount Kilimanjaro tension-free.

-We at Jerry Tanzania Tours have a specialized mountain team who is professionally trained as per KPAP guidelines and also experienced.
+In conclusion, we at Jerry Tanzania Tours have a specialized mountain team that is professionally trained as per KPAP guidelines and also experienced.
 Your safety is our priority.
 Plan your next climb with us!